afromogli/arkanoid/README.md

 # arkanoid
-Arkanoid game written in C++ using the SDL (Simple DirectMedia Layer)
+Arkanoid game written in C++ using the SDL (Simple DirectMedia Layer) lib.